Central Park Tower: Sales launch and topping out

 At the end of May 2017, Extell received approval to begin sales at Central Park Tower, with a total targeted $4.02 billion sellout for the project's 179 condominiums.
 A sales office was opened inside the tower, with decorations of New York City attractions and voice-overs advertising the building as "a shimmering beacon of class, optimism and chutzpah".
 The average unit price of $22.5 million was twice as much as the average sales price for a top New York City luxury apartment.
 Extell hoped to sell 20 of the units for more than $60 million a piece, including a $95 million penthouse.
 The first glass was installed on the building in September 2017 when the building was roughly a third of the way to its peak.
 The tower reached the 1,000 ft mark in the spring of 2018 and was approximately 1,300 ft tall by the end of the year.
 In October 2018, Extell officially launched sales at the project.
+Extell's sales team furnished a model apartment for potential buyers; Barnett furnished the apartment's kitchen with silver cabinetry, though some members of the sales team argued that the cabinets would repel would-be residents.

 By the end of 2018, Extell had spent $1.7 billion on construction of the tower and expected to spend another $1.3 billion before the building opened.
 This total project cost of $3 billion was over $1 billion higher than the $1.9 billion that Extell expected construction to cost in 2016.
 Extell also increased the projected sellout of the building's condominiums to $4.5 billion or $7,450 per square foot, up from projections of $4.02 billion in May 2017 and higher even than the $4.4 billion in sales Extell expected in 2016.
 The company also unveiled new buyers' incentives, offering to waive between three and five years of common charges and pay 50 percent of broker's commissions.
 In interviews in 2019, Barnett said that condominiums were not selling as quickly as at Extell's previous One57 development during the early 2010s, when there were no other luxury developments nearby.
 Barnett signaled an openness to discounting units to increase sales in addition to the existing buyers' incentives.
 While Barnett did not disclose sales numbers, he said that half of the buyers would be "English speakers" and the other half would be foreign buyers.